eriktaylor/eriktaylor.github.io/README.md

 - **LLM Alignment & Thought Process** – Teaching AI to reason and align with human thinking.
 - **AI/ML Research & Engineering** – Insights from hands-on experiments and implementation.

-🚀 Follow along for deep dives, tutorials, and blog posts on the latest advancements in AI!
+Follow along for deep dives, tutorials, and blog posts on the latest advancements in AI.